July 30, 2024

 Harvesting and Using Malope Flowers

-Malope flowers can be cut and used in floral arrangements.
+The flowers from your malope can be cut and used in floral arrangements.
 For the best vase life cut the flowers early in the morning when they are fully open.
-Place them in water immediately and change the water every couple of days to keep them fresh.
+Put them in water straightaway and then change the water every couple of days to keep them fresh.

 Troubleshooting Common Issues